Svendzen/MathLearningPlatform/README.md

 This project is a digital learning platform designed to help young students (grades 1-10) improve their math skills through interactive exercises.
 The platform provides engaging learning experiences for students while supporting teachers and parents in their educational journey.
 Built using a microservices architecture, the platform ensures scalability and modularity for future enhancements.

 ---
+### User Stories

+These are the three priority stories for my project based around the three roles a user can have:

+1. **As a student**, I want to practice math through different engaging techniques so that I can improve my skills and stay motivated by tracking my progress.
+2. **As a teacher**, I want to create custom exercises based on specific topics and track my students' performance so I can adapt my lessons and provide support where it's needed most.
+3. **As a parent**, I want to monitor my child's progress and completed exercises so that I can better support their learning at home.

+Due to the student part of the app taking significant development time (such as creating the exercises, getting progress, and trophy data), the functionality for parents and teachers was unfortunately not prioritized as much.
+They exist and have their own dashboard, but beyond that, their features are limited.
+Expanding their functionality is a key area I would love to focus on in the future.

+---
 ## Prerequisites

 - **Java 17**